Afterlife (Avenged Sevenfold song)

-"Afterlife" is a song by Avenged Sevenfold.
+"Afterlife" is a song by American heavy metal band Avenged Sevenfold.
 The song is released as the third single from their self-titled album.
 The song itself features a string orchestra and was written by the band's drummer, The Rev. The single and music video were released in early 2008.
+The song is one of the band's most performed live, and is a fan favorite.
+The song was included in the second Track Pack DLC released for Rock Band.

 Music video

 The music video, which released on March 12, 2008, consists of the band performing on a small stage.
 There are also clips of M. Shadows running shirtless, Zacky Vengeance dancing with a woman, Synyster Gates holding a skull in a sea of lit candles, The Rev lying down with a Spider on his face, and Johnny Christ holding a flock of doves which he sends flying off all at once at the end of the video.
 The music video was directed by Wayne Isham, who has shot videos for bands like Bon Jovi, Judas Priest and Mötley Crüe.

 In the album version, there is a string section in the intro and later in the song, both of which are cut out of the video, along with the bridge of the song, which features The Rev's vocals.